Make a strong first impression on LinkedIn.

 Let your personality shine through

-Not sure what we mean?
 Take a look at this example.
 Craig Japp, a solution leader, knows how to write a summary that really flows.
 Here's part of his LinkedIn profile summary:

-'After the realisation set in that I will not be making it as a pro footballer or Wimbledon great (I wasn't close), I spent many evenings trawling the local press and digital job boards seeking the dream role that was out of reach.
-So it is no surprise that I now work in an industry which rewards me for helping people realise their potential and setting them on their way to achieving great things.'
+'After the realization set in that I will not be making it as a pro footballer or Wimbledon great (I wasn't close), I spent many evenings trawling the local press and digital job boards seeking the dream role that was out of reach.
+So it is no surprise that I now work in an industry which rewards me for helping people realize their potential and setting them on their way to achieving great things.'

-While you may think that starting with a joke is risky business, Craig manages to make it work.
+Whilst you may think that starting with a joke is risky business, Craig manages to make it work.
 Whether you're a comedic genius or just a warm and friendly person, you need to show that to the reader in your writing.

 Note: The key word here is 'show'.
 Don't make the mistake of writing: 'I'm a funny, warm person…' in your summary.
 Let it come through naturally!